datawire/ambassador-docs/docs/edge-stack/pre-release/topics/using/filters/oauth2.md

    - origin: clientURL-value
      internalOrigin: "*://*"
    ```

+ - `postLogoutRedirectURI`: Setting this field to a valid url will allow your idP to redirect to the given URL upon a successfull logout.
+You will need to register the following endpoint as the Post Logout Redirect `{{ORIGIN}}/.ambassador/oauth2/post-logout-redirect`.
+This will have your idP redirect back to this endpoint which will then handle the redirect to your supplied value in `postLogoutRedirectURI`.
+Note: this will only work if your idP supports Post Logout Redirect URI.

  - `extraAuthorizationParameters`: Extra (non-standard or extension) OAuth authorization parameters to use.
 It is not valid to specify a parameter used by OAuth itself ("response_type", "client_id", "redirect_uri", "scope", or "state").